lcordenod/42_www_matcha/README.md

 * A number
 * A minimum of 8 characters

-Password will be hashed (sha512) first with a salt before being saved in the DB.
+Password will be hashed (sha512) with a salt for 5 iterations first before being saved in the DB.

 ## Run project